synesenom/ran/README.md

 Statistical library for generating various seeded random variates, calculating likelihood functions and testing hypotheses (and much more).

-## probability distributions
+The library includes:

+1. Statistical metrics and tests: a variety of central tendency, dispersion and shape statistics as well as statistical tests.
-`ranjs` implements more than [100 continuous and discrete distributions](https://synesenom.github.io/ran/#dist.Distribution) (and counting), each tested rigorously for statistical correctness over a variety of parameters.
+2. Probability distributions: more than [130 continuous and discrete distributions](https://synesenom.github.io/ran/#dist.Distribution) (and counting), each tested rigorously for statistical correctness over a variety of parameters.
 Every distribution comes with the following methods:

-- fast and robust sampler
+    2.1 fast and robust sampler
-- probability density/mass function
+    2.2 probability density/mass function
-- cumulative distribution function
+    2.3 cumulative distribution function
-- quantile function
+    2.4 quantile function
-- survival function
-- hazard and cumulative hazard function
+    2.5 survival, hazard and cumulative hazard functions.
-- likelihood and AIC/BIC methods
+    2.6 likelihood and AIC/BIC methods
-- test method that uses Kolmogorov-Smirnov test for continuous or chi2 tests for discrete distributions
+    2.7 test method that uses Kolmogorov-Smirnov test for continuous or chi2 tests for discrete distributions

-And every distribution can be individually seeded.
+    Also, every distribution can be individually seeded.

-## mcmc methods

- `ranjs` also implements a random walk Metropolis (RWM) sampler.
+3. A random walk Metropolis (RWM) sampler.

 ## install